rupak002/audio-steganography-tool/README.md

 To fix this issue:

-i]Install python3-venv if not already installed : sudo apt install python3-venv
+1]Install python3-venv if not already installed: sudo apt install python3-venv

-ii]Create a virtual environment : python3 -m venv venv
+2]Create a virtual environment: python3 -m venv venv

-iii]Activate the virtual environment : source venv/bin/activate
+3]Activate the virtual environment: source venv/bin/activate

-iv]Now install your requirements safely : pip install -r requirements.txt
+4]Now install your requirements safely: pip install -r requirements.txt

-v]To run your app, stay in the activated environment : python audiosteg.py
+5]To run your app, stay in the activated environment: python audiosteg.py

-vi]To exit the virtual environment later : deactivate
+6]To exit the virtual environment later: deactivate